facil-io/cstl/fio-stl.md

 The general allocator settings consume more memory to allow for higher relative performance when using the memory pool as a generic allocator rather than an object specific memory pool.

-Some setup macros are automatically defined and the `FIO_MEM_CALLOC` macro family are automatically updated.
+Some setup macros are automatically defined and the `FIO_MEM_REALLOC` macro family are automatically updated.

 It is similar to using: